 However, it turns out that the golden ratio is a bound that is too large, according to the same article by K. G. Hare and M. J. Mossinghoff (\cite{MossinghoffHare2014}), where the authors exhibit five polynomials whose Mahler measure is smaller than $g$, yet none of them divides a Newman polynomial.
-The smallest of the five Mahler measures is approximately equal to $1.55601$, which corresponds to the polynomial \(z^6 - z^5 - z^3 + z^2 + 1\).
+The smallest of the five Mahler measures is approximately equal to $1.55601$, which corresponds to the polynomial \(x^6 - x^5 - x^3 + x^2 + 1\).

-In light of all this, the natural question that arises is the following: \emph{Does there exist a constant $\sigma$ such that if the integer-coefficient polynomial $p$ has no positive real root and has a Mahler measure smaller than $\sigma$, then $p$ necessarily divides a Newman polynomial?}
+In light of all this, the natural question that arises is the following: \emph{Does there exist a constant $\sigma$ such that if the integer-coefficient polynomial $p$ has no nonnegative real root and has a Mahler measure smaller than $\sigma$, then $p$ necessarily divides a Newman polynomial?}

-Naturally, K. G. Hare and M. J. Mossinghoff's result (\cite{MossinghoffHare2014}) implies that $\sigma$ (if it exists) is less than a constant approximately equal to $1.55601$.
-Subsequent work by P. Drungilas, J. Jankauskas, and J. Šiurys \cite{DrungilasJankauskasSiurys} improves this bound, establishing that $\sigma$, if it exists, must necessarily be less than $1.436632261$.
+Naturally, the result of K. G. Hare and M. J. Mossinghoff (\cite{MossinghoffHare2014}) implies that $\sigma$, if it exists, is at most approximately $1.55601$.
+This upper bound was improved by P. Drungilas, J. Jankauskas, and J. \v{S}iurys in \cite{DrungilasJankauskasSiurys}, who studied the existence of Littlewood and Newman multiples of Borwein polynomials by means of a decision algorithm for monic integer polynomials with no roots on the unit circle.
+As part of this work, they produced new examples of polynomials with no Newman multiple and showed that $\sigma$, if it exists, must in fact be less than $1.436632261$.